kai-lucky72/resumeGenerator/README.md

 - High-quality PDF export
 - Print-ready resume formats

+## you can access the project via https://resume-generator-915l.onrender.com/

 ## 📝 License

 This project is open source and available under the MIT License.